syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPullToRefresh/Built-In-Customization.md

 To refresh the view, the user should hook the [SfPullToRefresh.Refreshing](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpulltorefresh/Syncfusion.SfPullToRefresh.iOS~Syncfusion.SfPullToRefresh.SfPullToRefresh~Refreshing_EV.html) event.
 The [SfPullToRefresh.Refreshing](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpulltorefresh/Syncfusion.SfPullToRefresh.iOS~Syncfusion.SfPullToRefresh.SfPullToRefresh~Refreshing_EV.html) event will be fired, once the pulling progress reaches 100% and the touch is released.
 The user can do the required operations to refresh the view and once the view is refreshed, set the [RefreshingEventArgs.Refreshed](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpulltorefresh/Syncfusion.SfPullToRefresh.iOS~Syncfusion.SfPullToRefresh.RefreshingEventArgs~Refreshed.html) as <b>true</b> to stop the refreshing animation.

-Refer the below code example which illustrates hooking the [SfPullToRefresh.Refreshing](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpulltorefresh/Syncfusion.SfPullToRefresh.iOS~Syncfusion.SfPullToRefresh.SfPullToRefresh~Refreshing_EV.html) event and refresh the view.
+Refer the below code example illustrating hooking of the [SfPullToRefresh.Refreshing](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpulltorefresh/Syncfusion.SfPullToRefresh.iOS~Syncfusion.SfPullToRefresh.SfPullToRefresh~Refreshing_EV.html) event and refreshing the view.

 {% highlight c# %}